saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

   }
 }
 ```
-Thats all, we are done with configuring the auth process for the aws s3 bucket access from the kubernetes cluster.
+That's all, we are done with configuring the auth process for the AWS s3 bucket access from the Kubernetes cluster.

 ## Setting Up Vault Kubernetes Auth Engine

-Hope you are aware there are different ways to authenticate with Vault, your root token, approle, github and more, but we won't be going for any of this, we would be proceeding with vault kubernetes auth engine.
+Hope you are aware there are different ways to authenticate with Vault, your root token, approle, GitHub and more, but we won't be going for any of this, we will be proceeding with Vault Kubernetes auth engine.

-First, you need to create a new namspace called **vault-client**.
+First, you need to create a new namespace called **vault-client**.

 ```yaml title="vault-backup.tf"
 resource "kubernetes_namespace" "vault-client" {